 - To report comments: long-press the comment itself then choose "Report" from the menu.

-For chats: stop chatting with them and "ignore" them.
+Stop chatting with them and "Block" them.

 - You don't need to tell the other person that you reported them.
 Simply stop chatting or replying to their messages, then ignore the chat.

 Avoid sharing or talking about the person or post in your profile or moments (e.g., publicly shaming others).